 - Individual and/or group nutrition therapy services

 - Follow-up visits to check on your progress in managing your diet

-If you're in a rural area, a Registered Dietician or other nutritional professional in a different location may be able to provide MNT to you through telehealth.
+If you're in a rural area, you may be able to get MNT through telehealth.
+A Registered Dietitian or other nutrition professional in a different location would provide the service.

 If you get dialysis in a dialysis facility, Medicare covers MNT as part of your overall dialysis care.